Lou Jewell ALC

 Since 2003, I have taught one of the REALTORS® Land Institutes two-day courses “Land 101: Fundamentals of Land Brokerage” all over the country.
 I also wrote, along with Ron Loftis MAI, REALTOR®, a four hour continuing education class for the North Carolina Appraisal Board called “Rural Land Values – Art or Science”.
 It, to my knowledge, is the only land class that meets our appraisal industry CE requirements.

-Advocating and recognizing the need for land education, I now have a one hour talk show on WKTE 1090 AM in King North Carolina which airs weekly from 7 to 8 AM EST every Saturday.
-It can be streamed at www.WKTE1090.com.
+Advocating and recognizing the need for land education, I now have a one hour talk show on WKTE 1090 AM in King North Carolina which airs weekly from 9 to 10 AM EST every Saturday.
+It can be streamed at www.WKTE1090.com by downloading the Simple radio App and locate station.

 Now, we have also launched a Podcast www.letstalkland.net.
+Also downloaded on Podbean and Spotify.
 Here you may listen to all recorded shows by date, title, and guest.
 The thesis of the show is to provide experts in the various field of land to provide the nuances and important aspects of their respected fields.
 It is a true land educational talk show.

 It is designed for buyers, sellers and owners of land to have one source to discover land issues.
 It is also designed for real estate agents and REALTORS® a resource, in addition to the education provided by RLI through their LANDU Education Programs, for agents to access land education.
 We encourage agents to link to our show on their website to help their buyers and sellers better understand land transactions and we encourage national and state real estate associations to include it on the educational sections of their websites.